 - If a road looks wet, it’s either wet or icy

 - Beware of bridges and ramps that freeze faster than roadways

-The 2020-20201 winter season had fewer accidents due to COVID reducing traffic a bit, but the ice and snow still caused accidents.
-Here are just a few accidents that occurred:
+The 2020-2021 winter season had fewer accidents due to COVID reducing traffic a bit, but the ice and snow still caused accidents.
+Here are just a few snowy road collisions that occurred:

 - Winter Storm Gail: Two Killed in Pennsylvania Pileup – Weather.com

 - Car Flipped on Ice on Woodhaven Road off Roosevelt Boulevard – ABC6 Philly

 - 19-Car Crash in Burlington County on Garden State Parkway Caused by Icy Conditions – ABC6 Philly

 - Speeding driver goes airborne in Frankford, vehicle slides for a block on its roof – Ice to blame – ABC6 Philly

 Contact a Philadelphia Car Accident on Ice Lawyer Near You Today

 If you were injured in a car accident in snowy conditions, it’s not because of the snow, rain, sleet, ice, or fog.
 Rather, it’s likely due to the fault of the driver who hit you.
 Our responsibility is to ensure that the negligent driver who caused the accident in the snow is held accountable for their actions or failure to act appropriately in such hazardous conditions.
 We have experienced Philadelphia car accident on ice lawyers with a long history of representing clients involved in all types of automobile accidents.
 Contact The Pearce Law Firm Personal Injury & Accident Lawyers P.C. right away for a free consultation and case review after being injured in any snow or ice Pennsylvania motor vehicle collision.